View the Mediating the Litigated Case Flier

-Alexander H. Williams III is a mediator, arbitrator, and discovery referee with ADR Services, Inc., and an adjunct professor at the Straus Institute for Dispute Resolution.
+Alexander H. Williams III is a mediator, arbitrator and discovery referee in private practice with ADR Services, Inc. in Los Angeles.
 He served as a judge of the Los Angeles Superior Court from 1984 to 2008.
 He presided for 8 years in a felony criminal trial department and for another 13 years in a general jurisdiction civil trial department, handling thousands of cases and conducting hundreds of court and jury trials.
 A trained mediator, he spent his final three years presiding over a full-time settlement court, where he daily conducted settlement conferences and settled hundreds of cases.
-Williams was the chair of the Judicial Education Subcommittee of the Court’s Alternative Dispute Resolution Committee.
+Williams was the chair of the Judicial Education Subcommittee of the Court's Alternative Dispute Resolution Committee.
 Before taking the bench, he served as a police officer, Navy judge advocate, and federal prosecutor.

 Tuition includes all materials, a continental breakfast, and lunch each day.
 Since enrollment is limited, participants should register early.
 Should a paid participant be unable to attend tuition, less the $500 non-refundable deposit, will be refunded or a substitute may attend the program.

 PLEASE NOTE: There is a $50 administrative fee for transferring to another program.
 When canceling, we require 72 hours of notice prior to the program start date or there will be an additional $50 food service fee deducted.